Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 Prize in Physiology or Medicine, demonstrated that chronic

-psychological stress shortens telomeres — the protective
+psychological stress shortens telomeres, the protective caps

-caps on chromosomal DNA — accelerating cellular aging.
+on chromosomal DNA, accelerating cellular aging.
+Caregivers

-(Blackburn & Epel, "The Telomere Effect," 2017);
+"The Telomere Effect," 2017);

 FINDINGS RELATING TO PENNSYLVANIA-SPECIFIC HEALTH CONDITIONS:

-(x) THE DUAL OPIOID PROOF: Kensington, in Philadelphia, is
+(x) THE DUAL OPIOID PROOF.
+Kensington, in Philadelphia, is

-United States.
-Rural Pennsylvania counties — particularly in
+of the United States.
+Rural Pennsylvania counties,

-hierarchical, not environmental.
-Deindustrialization collapsed
+mechanism is hierarchical, not environmental.

-communities at both ends of the Commonwealth.
-Marmot's
+Deindustrialization collapsed communities at both ends of

-produces cortisol, cortisol produces disease, disease produces
+produces disease, disease produces despair, despair produces

-despair, despair produces self-medication.
-Pennsylvania is the
+self-medication.
+Pennsylvania is the controlled experiment:

-controlled experiment: two completely different populations,
+two completely different populations, the same hierarchy-

-(y) THE MON VALLEY — STEEL COUNTRY HEALTH: Pittsburgh's
+(y) THE MON VALLEY, STEEL COUNTRY HEALTH.
+Pittsburgh's

-Monongahela Valley — the former steel communities of
+Monongahela Valley, the former steel communities of

-McKeesport, Duquesne, Clairton, Braddock, and Homestead —
+McKeesport, Duquesne, Clairton, Braddock, and Homestead,

 contains some of the worst health outcomes in the